 Most people use psilocybin in the form of magic mushrooms.
 However, synthetic psilocybin is also available and tends to be used in research studies as it is easier to standardize the dosage.
 Most studies employ psilocybin doses of 20–30mg, considered enough to provide therapeutic value with minimal adverse effects.

 Calculating an appropriate magic mushroom dosage can be more challenging.
-Because they are a natural product, their psilocybin content can vary greatly, even among specimens from the same flush.
+Because they are a natural product, their psilocybin content can vary greatly.

 Most people prefer to use dried rather than fresh mushrooms because they are easier to consume.
 It is possible to steep them in hot water to make mushroom tea or mix them with other food to disguise their bitter taste.
 However, it is best not to consume mushrooms with or after large meals as this will delay the onset of effects.

 How Long Does Psilocybin Stay in Your System?

 In the body, psilocybin is rapidly converted into another chemical called psilocin.
 It is this compound that binds with receptors in the brain to produce psychedelic effects.
 Therefore, psilocybin is technically a pro-drug rather than a psychoactive substance in itself.

 Psilocin can be detected in the blood around 30 minutes after psilocybin ingestion, plateauing after 50 minutes and reducing over the next few hours.
 The substance has a half-life of 163 minutes, meaning that the amount in the body reduces by half every 163 minutes.
 Therefore, a dose of 25mg would be metabolized as follows:

 The DEA’s Controlled Substances Act (CSA) categorizes psilocybin as a Schedule 1 substance.
 It has remained illegal in most places since the CSA passed in 1970.